phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 If you prefer not to use |git|_, you can download an archive of the example data by
 `clicking here <https://github.com/phyletica/ecoevolity-example-data/archive/master.zip>`_.
-If you do the latter, you'll have to unzip the archive.
+If you do the latter, you'll have to unzip the archive before proceeding.

 Once downloaded, navigate into the example data directory using the command line::